husarion/rosbot-xl-telepresence/README.md

 > **Don't have ROS 2?**
 >
-> If you don't have ROS 2 natively installed, you can access the `interface` service from `compose.pc.yaml` that has the `teleop_twist_keyboard` package preeinstalled:
+> If you don't have ROS 2 natively installed, you can access the `interface` service from `compose.pc.yaml` that has the `teleop_twist_keyboard` package preinstalled:
 >
 > ```
 > docker compose -f compose.pc.yaml exec -it interface bash